-In fact, Manchester City sunk as low as the third tier of English football in 1998, so the turnaround in fortunes is quite remarkable.
-The Citizens’ recent success has been fittingly at the expense of local rivals Manchester United with the blue half of Manchester turning the tide on years of being the second-best team in the city.
+Worth just under $2.5 Billion, Manchester City are the 5th most valuable club in the world by 2018 Forbes calculations.
+Having never been recognized as a European powerhouse before the 21st century, Manchester City sunk as low as the third tier of English football in 1998, so the turnaround in fortune is quite remarkable.
+The Citizens are the defending Premier League champions and their recent rise to prominence has been fittingly at the expense of local rivals Manchester United with the blue half of Manchester changing the narrartive after an existence entirely in United’s shadow.

 Manchester City Next Game